We are back with another episode of The Buzz, where we talk about fitness mindset matters (because your fitness mindset definitely matters!).

 You Do Not Have To Run Marathons

 I mean, some of us do, but that does not mean it is required.
-I know several
+I know several people who are neither fit nor healthy in spite of finishing a marathon or five.

 And I know plenty more who are super active and eat well, but have zero desire to run at all, let alone 26.2 miles.
 Running is a terrific activity, but it is not the only way to get your cardio.